gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/qemu/install.md

 ### macOS

-For user convenience, the macOS version of GNU ARM Eclipse QEMU is packed in two variants: a simple .tgz archive and a macOS install package.
-Go to the [GitHub Releases](https://github.com/gnuarmeclipse/qemu/releases) page and download the latest version named like:
+For user convenience, the macOS version of GNU MCU Eclipse QEMU is packed in two variants: a simple .tgz archive and a macOS install package.
+Go to the [GitHub Releases](https://github.com/gnu-mcu-eclipse/qemu/releases) page and download the latest version named like:

 * `gnuarmeclipse-qemu-osx-2.8.0-201703012029.tgz`
 * `gnuarmeclipse-qemu-osx-2.8.0-201703012029.pkg`